 Things to Know

 This tour was designed so that first-time bicycle campers can try loaded touring at minimal expense.
-Participants pay $15 with registration that covers the cost of our reserved group campsites on all three nights.
+Participants pay $20 with registration that covers the cost of our reserved group campsites on all three nights.

 Yes, there are sustained hills, but no long grade exceeds 7%, and at the expense of missing some of the scenery, three of these can be bypassed.
 The route has been designed to take advantage of quiet roads and multi-use paths at every opportunity, but there are still stretches where it is necessary to ride on the shoulder of a highway or freeway.

 Although designed for camping, the route includes enough motels and B&Bs to provide other lodging options in the case of severe weather.
-Each day provides multiple opportunities to stop at cafes, restaurants, and grocery stores (although there are no restaurants at the campsites); some riders choose to carry most of their food, while others prefer to minimize their load and eat out as much as possible.
+Each day provides multiple opportunities to stop at cafes, restaurants and grocery stores (although there are no restaurants at the campsites); some riders choose to carry most of their food, while others prefer to minimize their load and eat out as much as possible.

 Starting in the spring, registered riders will receive email newsletters containing suggested gear lists and other information including the cue sheet and detailed itinerary.
 There’s so much to see and do on this route you can’t possibly do it all, so we’ll supply a laundry list of possibilities including many historic sites, side trips to parks, hot springs, and several museums.

-The ride leaves Friday, May 26, 2017, between 8:00 am and 9:00 am in small group staggered starts, from Larson’s Bakery, 13411 SE Mill Plain Blvd., Vancouver, Washington.
+The ride leaves Friday, May 24, 2019 between 8:00 am and 9:00 am in small group staggered starts, from Larson’s Bakery, 13411 SE Mill Plain Blvd., Vancouver, Washington.
 Riders must sign in at the start.

 There are two ways to register:

-OR print, complete and sign registration form and mail with a check.
-Non-refundable shared camping cost of $15 per person is to be submitted along with the completed registration/waiver form.
+OR print, complete and sign a registration form and mail with a check payable to Portland Bicycling Club.